Dreamchain-org/DreamChainCore/README.md

 ```
 docker run -d -v `pwd`:/node/ -p 8888:8888 -p 9010:9010 dreamchain/node:latest /node/automated_start.sh arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8

-arg1 - public key of the node (must be of the stopped node)
+arg1 - public key of the node (must be created prior to this step)
-arg2 - private key of the node(must be of the stopped node)
+arg2 - private key of the node(must be created prior to this step)
-arg3 - account name (must be of the stopped node)
+arg3 - account name (must be created prior to this step)
 arg4 - nodeos running port (default:8888)
 arg5 - p2p listening port (default:9010)
 arg6 - ip address of another working node with its p2p port
 arg7 - ip address of another working node with its p2p port
 arg8 - ip address of another working node with its p2p port

 ```

 All the arguments are mandatory.